 I am going to help you to get organised, make sense of how to prep for the week AND it won’t take up all your time and energy.
 End result?
 Gorgeous, easy meals that fill you up but won’t put you over on calories.

 If you have a weight loss or fitness goal for the new year, if you’re not organised and you don’t make your own meals, I don’t know how you’ll get results.
 What you put in your mouth affects up to 80% of your results.

-It’s such a waste of energy to be forever chasing yourself around in circles.
-Organisation helps you to deal with the day to day and leaves you feeling more relaxed and in control.
+Instead of wasting time and energy chasing yourself around in circles, organisation helps you to deal with the day-to-day, leaving you feeling more relaxed and in control.
 Plus, this is a biggie.
 You’ll save money.
 Lots of it.

 My weekly organisation is simple.
-I look after a chronically ill child full-time, I work part-time and I have to work around specific dietary restrictions to cater for (my son and I) plus a social triathlete’s appetite (my hubby).
+I look after a chronically ill child full-time, I work and I have specific dietary restrictions to cater for (my son and I) plus a social triathlete’s appetite (my hubby).
 If it is hard, time-consuming and required lots of my attention, I simply can’t commit to doing it (same as many of you, of course, different demands on your time but same pressures).

 This is what I have learned I do for the week without over-stretching myself.

 1. I shop for meals twice a week.
 Sunday and Wednesday or Thursday.
 If I can’t shop, I arrange to to have fresh food delivered (Woolies delivers free on Wed).

 2. I eat simply.
 And relatively cheaply by reducing packaged foods.

 3. I shop and prep on the same day.
-When I get home from shopping, I organise 2 things before anything gets done- a fridge salad (naked – the salad, not me – and I dress before each meal) and a fruit salad.
+When I get home from shopping, I organise TWO things before anything gets done- a fridge salad (naked – the salad, not me – and I dress before each meal) and a fruit salad.
 I eat 1-2 cups of salad or vegetables of some description before each meal.

 4. I roast vegetables and meats on prep days.
 These form the basis for many meals and get added to salads and meals like risottos, pasta dishes or sandwiches.